oplS17projects/Fake-News/README.md

 Jacob Adamson (@jake-the-human)

 - :cd: Markov Model Object
-      - Which means I will take the input and transform it in to the data needed for the object.
+      - Taking the input and transform it in to the data needed for the object.
 - :cd: Unit Tests
       - Validating the Markov Model Object.
 - :cd: User Interface